 Trump Promises $1 Million Of Personal Funds To Aid Harvey Victims

-President Trump is pledging to chip in assist Hurricane Harvey recovery efforts to the tune of $1 million of his personal funds.
+President Trump is pledging to chip in to assist Hurricane Harvey recovery efforts, to the tune of $1 million of his personal funds.

 White House press secretary Sarah Huckabee Sanders made the unexpected announcement during her briefing on Thursday.
 Responding to a question about whether the president planned to personally contribute, Sanders said Trump "would like to join in the efforts that a lot of the people that we've seen across this country do, and he's pledging $1 million of personal money to the fund."